-The focus of this course is on the professional nurse as a change agent in the clinical setting to positively influence the patient's level of wellness.
-Review of the local and national systems and how they affect the practice of nursing and, ultimately, patient outcomes will be analyzed.
-Utilizing the Goodwin College Theoretical

-Framework and criteria from Quality and Safety Education for Nurses (QSEN), students will develop an evidence-based practice change project for the clinical setting.
-This course allows the nurse to apply and integrate previously learned skills in research, leadership, management, and nursing in order to transition into a more independent practitioner role.
+The focus of this course is on the professional nurse as a change agent in the clinical setting.
+This course will explore the healthcare system from multiple perspectives and how it affects the practice of nursing and patient outcomes.
+Utilizing the criteria from Quality and Safety Education for Nurses (QSEN), students will develop an evidence-based practice change project.
+This course allows the nurse to apply and integrate previously learned skills in research, leadership, management, and nursing to transition into a proficient change agent.